 Rodney Earl Gaspar was born on April 3, 1946, in Long Beach, California.
 The son of an ironworker and a homemaker, he and his two brothers were raised in a working-class environment.
 Gaspar was initially noted as a good athlete at Lakewood High School.
 Playing baseball and basketball, he was an All-City athlete in 1964, his senior year.
 On the diamond, he was particularly adept at hitting for average, baserunning, and defense in the outfield.
 His baseball acumen earned him a scholarship to Long Beach State University.
 The New York Mets thought enough of Gaspar to draft him in 1966 after he batted .393.
 He decided to remain in school, hitting .342 in his junior year.
 The Mets drafted Gaspar once again in June 1967.
 This time, he signed with scouts Nelson Burbrink and Dee Fondy.
 His first team was Williamsport in the Eastern League.
-Although Gaspar hit only .260 at the Mets’ Double-A affiliate, it was enough to place him as one of the top ten hitters in the league.
+Gaspar hit .260 at the Mets’ Double-A affiliate, a fine batting average in the 1960s.

 “We played in a pitcher’s league,” he recalled.
 “The air was heavy and the lights in most of the ballparks were not good.
 In Pawtucket, the sun would set in center field.
 There was only one guy who hit .300 and that was my teammate, Bernie Smith.
 He hit exactly .300. (actually, .306).”
 The Mets moved their Double-A affiliate to Memphis in 1968, where Gaspar proceeded to tear up the opposition, leading the league with 160 hits and batting .309 with 25 stolen bases to earn a Texas League All-Star berth.
 Gaspar then reported to the Mexican Winter League, again batting better than .300.
 The young outfielder continued his meteoric rise through the Mets’ farm system, receiving an invitation to training camp at St. Petersburg in 1969.
 But could the switch-hitter who stood 6 feet tall and weighed 160 pounds crack a roster already boasting Tommie Agee, Cleon Jones, and Ron Swoboda in the outfield?